pyside/pyside2-setup/sources/pyside2/doc/gettingstarted.rst

 a standalone application for viewing QCH files.

-To view the QCH using Qt Creator, following the instructions outlined in `Using Qt Creator Help Mode <https://doc.qt.io/qtcreator/creator-help.html`_.
+To view the QCH using Qt Creator, following the instructions outlined in `Using Qt Creator Help Mode <https://doc.qt.io/qtcreator/creator-help.html>`_.
 If you chose to use Qt Assistant instead, use the following command to register the QCH file before launching Qt Assistant:

     assistant -register PySide.qch

-.. note:: Qt Assistant renders the QCH content using the QTextBrowser backend, which supports a subset of the CSS sytles only, However, Qt Creator offers an alternative litehtml-based backend, which offers better browsing experience.
+.. note:: Qt Assistant renders the QCH content using the QTextBrowser backend, which supports a subset of the CSS styles, However, Qt Creator offers an alternative litehtml-based backend, which offers better browsing experience.
 At the moment, this is not the default backend, so you have to select the litehtml backend explicitly under the ``General`` tab in ``Qt Creator >> Tools >> Options >> Help``.